MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 If you allow your users to install Office for themselves from the portal, you can specify which update channel they install.
 To do that, sign in to the Microsoft 365 admin center with your admin account, go to **Show all** > **Settings** > **Org settings** > **Services** > **Microsoft 365 installation options**, and then choose the appropriate update channel for your users.
 This setting applies to all users in your tenant and only applies to users that install Office for themselves from the portal.

 ### Manage the update channel
 After Office is installed, you can change the update channel for a device.
 For more information on how to do that, see [Change the Microsoft 365 Apps update channel for devices in your organization](change-update-channels.md).
-Keep in mind that if you change the update channel for the device, the features that the user has access to will change.
+Keep in mind that if you change the update channel for the device, the features that the user has access to change.
 For example, if you move the device from Current Channel to Semi-Annual Enterprise Channel, the user might lose access to features that they’ve been using, because those features aren’t available yet in Semi-Annual Enterprise Channel.

 ## Additional information about update channels for Microsoft 365 Apps

 ### Other products
 - These update channels also apply to the subscription versions of the Project and Visio desktop apps.
 For example, if you have Project Plan 3 or Visio Plan 2.
 - OneDrive and Microsoft Teams have their own update cadences that are separate from these update channels.
-For more information, see [The OneDrive sync app update process](/onedrive/sync-client-update-process) and [Teams update process](/microsoftteams/teams-client-update).
+For more information, see [The OneDrive sync app `update` process](/onedrive/sync-client-update-process) and [Teams update process](/microsoftteams/teams-client-update).
-- If you're deploying Office LTSC Professional Plus 2021 or Office LTSC Standard 2021, which are volume licensed versions of Office, there's a different update channel you need to use: PerpetualVL2021.
+- If you're deploying volume licensed versions of Office such as Office LTSC Professional Plus 2021 or Office LTSC Standard 2021, you need to use a different update channel: PerpetualVL2021.
 For more information, see [Update channel for Office LTSC 2021](../ltsc2021/update.md#update-channel-for-office-ltsc-2021).
 - If you're deploying Office Professional Plus 2019 or Office Standard 2019, which are volume licensed versions of Office, there's a different update channel you need to use.
 For more information, see [Update channel for Office 2019](../office2019/update.md#update-channel-for-office-2019).
-- If you have a home subscription of Office, such as Microsoft 365 Family or Microsoft 365 Personal, the only update channels available to you are Current Channel and the update channels available through the [Microsoft 365 Insider program](https://insider.microsoft365.com/handbook#Office-Insider-levels).
+- If you have a home subscription to Office, like Microsoft 365 Family or Microsoft 365 Personal, you have access to specific update channels.
+These update channels include Current Channel and channels provided through the [Microsoft 365 Insider program](https://insider.microsoft365.com/handbook#Office-Insider-levels).

 ### Managing updates
 - To simplify managing updates, especially for Current Channel and Monthly Enterprise Channel, we recommend that you configure devices to receive updates directly from the Office Content Delivery Network (CDN) on the internet.
-- If you configure devices to get updates directly from the Office CDN, and those devices are running Windows 11 or Windows 10, you can take advantage of [Delivery Optimization](../delivery-optimization.md) to help reduce network bandwidth utilization.
+- If you're configuring devices using Windows 11 or Windows 10 to get updates directly from the Office CDN, take advantage of [Delivery Optimization](../delivery-optimization.md) to help reduce network bandwidth utilization.
 - When we make a new release available on the Office CDN, we gradually advertise the availability of this release over a period of several days to devices worldwide that have Office installed.
-This way not all devices in your organization will try to access the Office CDN at the same time to download the new release, which could possibly cause network bandwidth utilization issues.
+This way not all devices in your organization try to access the Office CDN at the same time to download the new release, which could possibly cause network bandwidth utilization issues.
 - For examples of approximate update sizes when updating from a recent release to the most current release of an update channel, see [Download sizes for updates to Microsoft 365 Apps](/officeupdates/download-sizes-microsoft365-apps-updates).
 - If you use Microsoft Configuration Manager, you can manage updates for these update channels by using the Software Update management workflow.
 For more information, see [Manage updates to Microsoft 365 Apps with Microsoft Configuration Manager](manage-microsoft-365-apps-updates-configuration-manager.md).